COSC-499-W2025/capstone-project-team-10/logs/personal logs/Toby/TOBY_LOG.md

 ![Week 5 - In Progress](W5/Features.png)

 ## Recap

 Group collaboration on Data Flow Diagram.
-I move logs from main in to a different branch ("Logs")
+I move all logs from main branch to a different branch ("Logs").

 DFD, System Architecture Diagram, Project proposal, and Requirement Documents require updating, Requirements shall also be codified into github issues